jsolve/jsolve.github.io/_posts/2015-08-17-templ4docx-2-0-0-text-variables.markdown

 {% endhighlight %}

 Text variables may be placed anywhere: in a paragraph, table cell, numbered \ bullet list ...
 The important thing is that style of text is preserved.
-So if you want to crate, for example bolded lastname, just create bolded variable #{lastname}.
+So if you want to create, for example bolded lastname, just create bolded variable #{lastname}.